 Guide dogs and Assistance dogs are permitted to travel on all Iarnród Éireann services without restriction.
-An assistance dog must be clearly identifiable by official coat, medalion and lead to distinguish it as a working dog and not a pet.
+An assistance dog must be clearly identifiable by official coat, medallion and lead to distinguish it as a working dog and not a pet.
 A Guide dog must be clearly identifiable by official coat and harness.
 Only one Guide dog or Assistance dog is permitted per passenger.

 If there is no guard's van (non-passenger compartment) on a service, dogs (other than Guide Dogs, Assistance dogs and small/lap dogs) may not be carried on that train.